EvgeniyGorbachev/chatbot/README.md

 #### Setup REST API url

-Open the main file frontend/angular-seed/app/app.js and change the local url (http://localhost:8181) to actual domain instead
+Create new file like frontend/angular-seed/app/config.js, use for example config.example.js and set the local url (http://localhost:8181) to actual domain instead

 #### Run the Application